Content warning: Discussion of suicide ahead.

 Courtesy of CDC Youth Risk Behavior Survey Data Summary & Trends Report: 2011-2021

 The news is incredibly concerning, and seems to crystallize the issue that various warning signs have been pointing to in the recent past.
 Mental health-related emergency room visits among teens have increased.
 Eating disorders are on the rise.
-The American Academy of Pediatrics (AAP) declared a national mental health emergency among children and adolescents, and started advocating for depression and suicide risk screenings for all kids age 12 and up.
+The American Academy of Pediatrics (AAP) declared a national mental health emergency among children and adolescents in 2021, and started advocating for depression and suicide risk screenings for all kids age 12 and up.
 The U.S. Surgeon General issued a 57-page youth mental health advisory in 2021.

 But the data show that the trend toward worsening teen mental health was there all along.
 “There was a mental health crisis before the pandemic—it just didn’t catch everyone’s attention the way it does now,” Dr. Cori Green, the director of behavioral health education and integration in pediatrics at Weill Cornell Medicine in New York City, shared with The New York Times.